 - Giggling Villain: It's the only sound that the baby Weeping Angels make.

 - Hell Hotel: Instead of their hit-and-run tactics from "Blink", the Angels have converted an apartment building into what the Doctor describes as a "battery farm".

 - Heroic Sacrifice: Rory tries to pull one of these by killing himself before the Angels can zap him back in time.
 Amy insists on going with him.

-- Heroic Suicide: Rory's plan to create a paradox and kill the Angels is to kill himself.
+- Heroic Suicide: Rory's plan to create a paradox and kill the Angels is to kill himself now before he dies in Winter Quay as an old man.

 - The Doctor is elated when River apparently frees herself from the Angel without breaking her wrist, as it indicates that Amy's fate can also be changed.
 Then he grabs River's wrist and she cries in pain, because it is broken.

 - Near the end, the Angels are defeated and the Doctor, Amy and Rory are free to go on to many more adventures.
 If only Rory's attention hadn't been distracted for that crucial second by his own gravestone.

 - I Cannot Self-Terminate: Rory asks Amy to push him off the roof because he can't quite bring himself to jump.
-She comes up with a different solution.
+She comes up with a different solution; they push each other.

 - I Die Free: Rory decides to jump, both because it'll poison the Angels' food supply, and because he'd rather die on his own terms than spend decades stuck in a hotel room all on his own.

 - Informed Deformity: Making jokes about Amy's supposed wrinkles doesn't work when you show close-ups of Karen Gillan's smooth baby-face a few seconds later.
 It looks like Rory was right after all.

 - Karmic Death: Grayle, the mobster who captured and tortured an Angel in order to study it, is last seen surrounded by Angels.